 GPT-4’s response to this prompt-variation included more details, but it retained many of the same elements such as rain gear, vibrant colors, a partially obscured face and a smile.
 The additional descriptions, such as “embracing the rain rather than trying to escape it” reinforces the positive interpretation.
 Both responses suggested that the GPT-4 model may have a more positive inclination than GPT-3.

 GPT-3.5’s response to the second version of the prompt again describes a drenched person with a bowed head and nothing to protect against the heavy rain.
-With danger of anthropomorphizing, it seems GPT-3.5 has more negative outlook in life when compared with GPT-4.
+With danger of anthropomorphizing; it seems GPT-3.5 has more negative outlook on life when compared with GPT-4.
 Though it may also be described as a neutral outlook because of the last sentence about cleansing and renewal.

 Implications of AI Model Positivity